coding-kelps/finwar/data-ingestion/README.md

 > [!TIP]
-> You can get a Polygon API key for free by creating an account on [polygon.io](https://polygon.io/).
+> You can get a Massive API key for free by creating an account on [massive.com](https://massive.com/).

 ### Installing dependencies